TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/lesson.md

 	* Take time to check that each student has thought through the entirety of their chosen song before moving forward to working on the project.

 ###Accommodation/Differentiation
 Certain students that have a limited music background may need additional assistance during the planning phase of the project.
-Students may need additional examples demonstrating the difference between a verse, chorus and bridge.
+Students may need additional examples demonstrating the difference between a verse, chorus, and bridge.

 [Do Now]: do_now.md
 [Lab]: lab.md